 The USCSOM Greenville places a priority on teaching.
-Teaching refers to all forms of medical instructional activities (undergraduate, graduate, or continuing medical education) on and off campus, including teaching assigned modules, courses, clerkships and training programs; engaging in curricular and program development; development of learner-centered & active learning activities; establishment of effective methods of learner assessment; and competency-based approaches in medical/healthcare education.
+Teaching refers to all forms of medical instructional activities (undergraduate-, graduate-, or continuing-medical education) on and off campus, including teaching assigned modules, courses, clerkships and training programs; engaging in curricular and program development; development of learner-centered & active learning activities; establishment of effective methods of learner assessment; competency-based approaches in medical/healthcare education as well as teaching through research mentoring of students, fellows, postdocs and other learners engaged in research/scholarship training.
 Development of new curricular materials or methodologies may be considered as teaching activities or research/scholarship activities depending on their dissemination and the degree to which external peers are engaged in their review.
 Clinical teaching and supervision are recognized and valued for contributing to effective instruction in the Unit.
 Due to the diversity of the disciplines represented in this Unit, the type and distribution of teaching activities may vary considerably between different faculty members.
-Candidates are encouraged to present diverse teaching/education accomplishments in a portfolio to support the criteria outlined in IV.2.a. through IV.2.d below.
+Alternatives to the traditional classroom teaching model, such as contributions to the teaching lists in Appendix A, are encouraged and may be included in the clinician candidate's application or personal statement.
+Candidates are encouraged to present diverse teaching/education accomplishments in a portfolio to support the criteria outlined below.